Undertone0809/P3G/docs/get_started/intro.md

 ## ⭐ Contribution

 We appreciate your interest in contributing to our open-source initiative.
-We have provided a [Developer's Guide](../other/contribution) outlining the steps to contribute to Promptulate.
+We have provided a [Developer's Guide](../other/contribution) outlining the steps to contribute to P3G.
 Please refer to this guide to ensure smooth collaboration and successful contributions.🤝🚀